laurencap/openqasm/source/language/types.rst

 Physical qubits are also used in lower parts of the compilation stack when emitting physical circuits.
 A physical circuit is one which only references physical qubits, and every gate used in the circuit has an associated `defcal`, which we can call hardware-native gates.
 ..
-TODO: This is redundant with device topology.
-But does `gate $0;` require a defcal to
+TODO: This may be redundant with device topology.
-.. be applied to $0 for $0 to be defined?

 .. code-block::